famu8/SpaceApps2022/README.md

 visualisation of seismic activity on the moon visualisation of seismic activity on the moon, using JS, specifically threejs.
 Direct link to the project here: https://moonquakemap.000webhostapp.com/carousel/index.html

-View website and moon visualizer.
+View the website explaining the project and the moon visualizer.

+For further information please do not hesitate to contact me: famu1@gcloud.ua.es or https://www.linkedin.com/in/fernandoaugustomarinaurriola/